MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/my-first-meetup-insights-what-to-expect-and-how-to-prepare.md

 ---

 ###### *Are you now confident in making the most of your first Meetup event?
 Do you have any additional tips or experiences to share?
-Please share the article and comment*
+Please share the article and comment!*